PulseRain/Rattlesnake/README.md

 The block write detection module will also take interrupt into account.
 Thus for a buffer-overflow to fly under the radar, its size has to be no more than 8, or it can manage to switch thread context every 8 write operations.
 For IoT application, this will make the attacker a lot more difficult to escape from the block write detection.

+####  3. DAT - Indirect Pointer Detection

+However, a more sophisticated attacker will use indirect pointer to circumvent the block write detection.
+To thwart such attackers, another module called indirect pointer detection is adopted by PulseRain Rattlesnake.
+The indirect pointer detection module will identify such indirect pointer, and spread the direct address bit to its final target address.

+By observing the assembly code produced by the compiler (At this point, the GCC (ver 8.3) from zephyr-sdk 0.10.3 is used.), it can be concluded that the indirect pointer operation is done with the following instruction patterns:

+    1 LW   registerA, xxx(s0)
+      Load something on the stack frame (s0 is the frame pointer) into registerA.
+      If the pointer is a global variable stored in data section, it may produce a different code pattern.

+    2. LW   registerB, xxx(registerA)
+      indirect pointer(pointer of the pointer)

+    3. LW registerC, xxx(s0)
+      If the pointer is a global variable stored in data section, it may produce a different code pattern.

+    4. SW registerC, (registerB)

+The indirect pointer detection module will recognize the above pattern.
+For the last step, if registerC or registerB contains dirty address bit, such dirty address bit will be further spread into the memory word pointed by registerB.

-For a memory word, merely having its dirty address bit set will not cause any reaction from the processor.
-However, if later on the processor sees a JAL instruction whose target address is dirty, the processor will throw an illegal instruction exception to prevent the malicious code from being reached.
+**_For a memory word, merely having its dirty address bit set will not cause any reaction from the processor.
+However, if later on the processor sees a JAL instruction whose target address is dirty, the processor will throw an illegal instruction exception to prevent the malicious code from being reached._**